thatdavemarsh/PC_PWM_Fan_Controller/README.md

 The project was breadboarded and I also took my first crack at an ordered PCB.

 Current status is in PCB assembly.

+There is no fancy translation function for the output PWM, currentlyt uses a linear map function:

+duty_PWM = map (tDuty_In , 35, 90, 20, 100);

+Takes the precoditioned %duty cycle as measured and spans it from 20% to 100% output.
+Any transform here can take the measured input range of 35-90 and output any valid PWM output from 0 to 100.
+In testing, the board I had never really output less than 35% or more than 90%.
+The code check for ranges outside of these and caps them prior to this line.